 Indie Games on Steam You Should Check Out

-Steam’s indie games section can sometimes feel like a collection of half-finished early access titles and exploitative, low-effort dating sims.
-For every Owlboy there’s a thousand Dinner Date’s, and it’s hard to filter the wheat from the chaff.
+Steam's indie games section can sometimes feel like a collection of half-finished early access titles and exploitative, low-effort dating sims.
+For every Owlboy there are a thousand Dinner Dates, and it's hard to filter the wheat from the chaff.
 Check out this list of some of the best indie games on Steam, titles that stand head and shoulders above the rest and are worth your time and money.

 Cuphead is a run-and-gun title inspired by genre classics like Contra and Gunstar Heroes.
 It's also, at times, a side-scrolling shoot-em-up (think Darius).